fmendonca7/housecallpro-PM-case/01_problem_framing.md

 ## 1. Problem Statement

-### 1.1 What's Happening Today
+### 1.1 The Business Problem

-HCP's sales and growth teams manually research prospective home service businesses before outreach.
-For each prospect, a rep:
+HCP's customer acquisition cost (CAC) is inflated by a sales motion that burns rep capacity on research instead of selling.
+Three dynamics compound to create a growth ceiling:

+1. **Pipeline velocity is throttled.** Reps contact 15-25 leads/day — industry benchmark for tool-assisted teams is 60-100+.
+The gap is not effort; it's that reps spend 15-20 minutes per lead on manual research before picking up the phone.
+2. **Conversion is suppressed.** Outreach is overwhelmingly generic — less than 10% of cold emails reference the prospect's competitive context.
+Personalized outreach (mentioning the competitor by name, citing a specific switching advantage) converts 2-3x higher, but reps simply don't have the data to personalize.
+3. **High-fit leads are invisible.** Without knowing what software a prospect runs, reps can't prioritize.
+A ServiceTitan user at $250+/tech/month is a fundamentally different opportunity than a greenfield business on paper — but both look identical in a CRM lead list.

+The root cause across all three: **reps cannot reliably determine which competitor FSM software a prospect currently uses.** The workflow that produces this gap:

-1. Googles the business name
-2. Visits their website (if one exists)
+1. Google the business name → visit website (if one exists)
-3. Checks Google Business Profile, Yelp, and review sites
+2. Check Google Business Profile, Yelp, and review sites
-4. Tries to infer what tools the prospect uses
+3. Try to infer what tools the prospect uses
-5. Crafts outreach — usually generic, because step 4 almost always fails
+4. Craft outreach — usually generic, because step 3 almost always fails

-**This process takes 15-20 minutes per lead.** At scale (hundreds of prospects/week), reps spend more time researching than selling.
-The biggest gap: **reps cannot reliably determine which competitor software a prospect currently uses**, so outreach is one-size-fits-all.
+At scale (hundreds of prospects/week), this is a structural drag on growth — not a workflow inconvenience.

 ### 1.2 The Specific Pain Point We're Targeting